Aung San Suu Kyi trespasser incidents: Arrest and fallout

 Aung San Suu Kyi's followers insisted that the government used this incident to continue her detention until after the 2010 general elections.
 Other supporters have raised suspicions that the incident was constructed by the government.
-The Burmese government alleges that Yettaw's visit involved a conspiracy of "internal and external anti-government elements" meant "to intensify international pressure" to release her.
-Her lawyer Kyi Win said on 14 May: "Everyone is irritated with this American.
+The Myanmar government alleged that Yettaw's visit involved a conspiracy of "internal and external anti-government elements" meant "to intensify international pressure" to release her.
+Her lawyer Kyi Win said on May 14: "Everyone is irritated with this American.
 All of these problems are his fault.
 He is a fool.
 Suu Kyi begged him to go back, but he said he was too tired.
 He slept overnight on the first floor."
-However, two weeks later her defence lawyer Nyan Win stated that "Daw Aung San Suu Kyi said she bore no grudge against Mr. Yettaw or his family."
+However, two weeks later her defense lawyer Nyan Win stated that "Daw Aung San Suu Kyi said she bore no grudge against Mr. Yettaw or his family."

 Authorities closely investigated security lapses involving Yettaw's visits.
-It was announced on 7 August that after questioning sixty-one security members of the police battalion in question, one police lieutenant colonel was demoted, an undisclosed number of personnel were given three- to six-month prison terms for dereliction of duty, and over twenty others received actions against them under a Police Disciplinary Rule.
+It was announced on August 7 that after questioning sixty-one security members of the police battalion in question, one police lieutenant colonel was demoted, an undisclosed number of personnel were given three- to six-month prison terms for dereliction of duty, and over twenty others received actions against them under a Police Disciplinary Rule.

 Tin Myo Win, Suu Kyi's physician, was under investigation as a conspirator but was released before the trial began.